barbaraanger/barbaraanger/README.md

 <h3 align="center">I'm passionate full-stack developer from Brazil.</h3>

 # 💫About Me :
-💻I'm currently working on: typescript with React, Saga, Redux and Python for web, Python with cherry py, bottle, 🤝🏻I currently collaborate on Aceleradora Ágil and Thoughtworks 🙇‍♂️I'm curently learning Generative AI and IoT
+💻I'm currently working on: typescript with React, Saga, Redux and Python for web, Python with cherry py, bottle

+🤝🏻I currently collaborate on Aceleradora Ágil and Thoughtworks

+🙇‍♂️I'm curently learning Generative AI and IoT

-⚡Fun Fact: I started proggramming as a kid at 8 years-old, as a hobby You can ask me about anything at Linkedin
+⚡Fun Fact: I started proggramming as a kid at 8 years-old, as a hobby

+You can ask me about anything at Linkedin

 ## 🌐Socials